 With the popularity of HGTV shows based around renovation and interior design, the appeal to be creative in the home buying process has grown.
 In fact, in the past 12 months, millennials have completed more home projects than the silent generation, baby boomers and Gen Xers… combined.

-So, if you have a listing that needs some renovation, don’t shy away from marketing it to the younger generation and pitching the idea of what the home could be, with a little work.
-Their attitudes and preferences are constantly changing and right now they are one of the best prospects for a fixer-upper homes.
+So, if you see a listing that needs some renovation, don’t shy away from giving it a closer look and think about what the home could be, with a little work.

 *Not all borrowers will qualify.
 Contact us for more information on fees and terms.